 The department may disclose your personal information to another person, body or agency in certain circumstances under the Privacy Act, including where it is required or authorised by or under an Australian law or court or tribunal order.
 In addition, if your allegation relates to the activities or programmes of another Commonwealth, state or territory agency, it may be disclosed to that agency for the purposes of investigating your allegation.

 For example, if your allegation is relevant to the activities of another Commonwealth, state or territory agency, it may be disclosed to that agency for the purposes of investigating your allegation.
-This may include, but is not limited to: Department of Employment; Department of Prime Minister and Cabinet; Department of Human Services; Department Social Services; the Department of Industry; as well as law enforcement agencies.
+This may include, but is not limited to: Department of Employment, Skills, Small and Family Business; Department of Prime Minister and Cabinet; Department of Human Services; Department Social Services; the Department of Industry, Innovation and Science; as well as law enforcement agencies.
 To the greatest extent possible the department will not provide information which identifies you when referring your allegation, as it is the department’s practice to keep your identity confidential.